DRIVER-EU/test-bed-design/doc/developers.md

 ## 4.2 Use case: Integration process

+Within DRIVER+, a dedicated integration process *for solutions* is described in a separate document, D934.21, "Solution testing procedure".
+This section describes how to integrate with the Test-bed reference implementation, and also covers simulators and other tools.

 Assuming you have installed your Test-bed locally, to connect your simulator or solution to the test-bed, the generic process is as follows:
 -	Choose the adapter in your preferred programming language: [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
 A Python version will be available in the near future.
 -	Define your input/output messages as [AVRO](http://avro.apache.org/docs/current): already supported messages can be found [here](https://github.com/DRIVER-EU/avro-schemas/).
 Register the AVRO schema with the Test-bed via the schema registry (only available after running the Test-bed locally, typically at [http://localhost:3601](http://localhost:3601)).
 You can do that manually, or alternatively, the adapter will do this for you.
 The registration procedure is a bit different for each adapter.